IRC with SSL and OTR Encryption

 /otr trust fingerprint

-You can print on screen the key fingerprints to verify:
+You can print the key fingerprints on the screen to verify:

 /otr contexts